globus/globus-automate-client/docs/source/overview.rst

 allows orchestrating these individual actions into robust processes that can tolerate their distinct execution states, including success and failure.
-Users will not often need to operate on actions directly, rather, the User will create a run of a flow and the run will invoke action providers, creating actions as necessary to accomplish the automation.
+Users will not often need to operate on actions directly, rather, the User will start a run of a flow and the run will invoke action providers, creating actions as necessary to accomplish the automation.